blank

 To maintain confidentiality and to ensure that every complaint brought to the Board's attention is reviewed, each complaint is assigned a case number upon receipt.
 After the Board office receives your complaint, you will receive written confirmation from the Board that your complaint was received.
 However, all information related to the Board investigation remains confidential.
 Identifying information related to the practitioner and the veterinary facility are redacted prior to the Board members' review.

 Please note that the Board only has the legal authority to investigate cases that indicate there has been a violation of the law or rules governing the practice of veterinary medicine.
-For instance, the Board does not have jurisdiction over money matters between a veterinarian and a consumer.
+For instance, the Board does not have jurisdiction over fees, boarding/grooming facilities, breeders, "bedside manner", refusal to provide a prescription, business practices or attempts to collect a debt.

 1. Close the case due to no violation of law and rules;